Memba/grunt-blog/README.md

 # grunt-blog

-> A grunt plugin to generate blog indexes.
+> A grunt plugin to organize content and generate indexes for [Memba Mini Blog Engine](http://miniblog.memba.com).

 ## Getting Started
 This plugin requires Grunt `~0.4.2`